 Awarding bodies are responsible for creating and assessing the qualifications training providers deliver.
 But what do you need to know before you choose one?
 We have compiled the 8 most important considerations for picking your awarding organisation.

 An awarding body’s role is to design qualifications that fit the needs of the relevant sector.
 Awarding organisations must also develop assessment methods to ensure that learner skill, knowledge and competency can be measured against the demands of the industry.
 Training providers then use their industry expertise to deliver training and education to learners, ready for them to be assessed.

 Because of this, choosing the right awarding body is a crucial decision for both training providers and the learners they will mould into industry professionals.
-However, with over 200 awarding organisations throughout the UK, selecting the right one can be confusing.
+However, with so many competing awarding organisations throughout Ireland, selecting the right one can be confusing.

 We have compiled the 8 most important things to consider before deciding on your awarding body.

 - A Dedicated account manager